The following are commonly asked questions that

 will help you understand the program:

-We are absorbing any section 8 vouchers coming into our area.
+we are not absorbing any section 8 vouchers coming into our area

 What are housing choice vouchers?